Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Can I get a $400,000 SBA loan?

 Yes, you can opt for a $400,000 SBA loan.
 These loans offer low rates and higher amounts to business owners who have a tough time qualifying with other private lenders.
 But the process is competitive, and many applicants don’t walk away with an approved loan.
-Usually, the higher the loan amounts, the more annual revenue you need.
+Usually, the higher the loan amount, the more annual revenue you need.

 Can I get a $400,000 loan with bad credit?

-You may be able to get a $400,000 business loan with bad credit if you apply for a merchant cash advance or invoice financing — but you’ll need the revenue or unpaid invoices to support this loan amount.
+You may be able to get a $400,000 business loan with bad credit if you apply for a merchant cash advance or invoice factoring or financing — but you’ll need the revenue or unpaid invoices to support this loan amount.
 However, prepare to pay more in fees and interest if you get a bad credit business loan.

 Can I get a loan for $400,000 to start a business?